kevinlyy/data/README.md

-# data Web app to calculate the risk of Global Leadership Initiative on Malnutrition (GLIM)-defined malnutrition in cancer patients without weight loss information.
+# Web app to calculate the risk of Global Leadership Initiative on Malnutrition (GLIM)-defined malnutrition in cancer patients without weight loss information.
+## Version 1.0.0
+## 2022-05-01 by Liangyu Yin